MaxRondelli/Formula-1-Tyre-Strategy-Prediction/README.md

 Fastf1 has its [documentation](https://theoehrly.github.io/Fast-F1/), where you can find all its functionality.

 ## Numerical Results
 We observer that GRU consistenly outperformed the LSTM across the learning rates used.
 Specifically, with a learning rate of 1e−4, the GRU achieved an accuracy of 51.4% and a loss of 11.8%, while the LSTM only achieved an accuracy of 23.8% and a loss of 16%.
 Similarly, with a learning rate of 5e-4, the GRU achieved an accuracy of 50.4% and a loss of 15.5%, while the LSTM achieved an accuracy of 28.1% and a loss of 15.6%.
 These results suggest that the GRU is better suited for this particular task than the LSTM.

+GRU model outperformed the MLP model as well, which get an accuracy of 27.1% and a loss of 29.1%.
+The superior performance of the GRU model can be attributed to its recurrent nature, which allows it to better capture the sequential nature of the data.

+A blind classifier has been calculated to predict the class label of the test data based only on the prior probabilities of the classes in the training data.
+In our case, the blind classifier accuracy is 24.5%, which means that if you were to randomly guess the class label for each test sample, you would expect to get an accuracy of 24.5%.

+The plot below shows the comparision between the blind classfier and the three model analyzed.